nbeversl/urtext_docs/README.md

 ## History

-Though use of powerful version control tools (such as Git, Mercurial ,etc.) is not discouraged, Urtext has a lighter built-in versioning system that tracks edits at intervals.
+Though use of powerful version control tools (such as Git, Mercurial, etc.) is possible, Urtext has a lighter built-in versioning system that tracks edits at intervals.
 It is not necessary to make explicit "commits" in order to utilize this.
-Urtext creates a single, linear, nondestructive history of each file's content, with each snapshot being a "diff", or record of changes, since the previous snapshot.
+Urtext creates a single, linear history of each file's content, with each snapshot being a "diff", or record of changes, since the previous snapshot.
 When a previous state is restored, no "checkout" or "rewind" occurs; rather, the newly restored state is appended to the history.
 Therefore, in addition to functioning as version control, the feature can also be used as an infinite and non-destructive "undo/redo" editing history that saves state when the file is closed.
 The default interval is 10 seconds, and can be modified in project_settings.

 To access a file's history, use Control-Shift-G in Sublime Text.

 Histories are stored in the /history folder inside the project, as .pkl ("pickle") files.
 This folder requires no user involvement.
 If using another version control tool such as Git, you may wish to add the /history folder to your .gitignore file, so that only explicitly committed versions of your project are visible in distributed repositories.

-## project_settingsProject Settings

-The `project_settings` node is optional.
+## project_settingsThe `project_settings` node is optional.
 To create one, make a node and use metadata to give it the title `project_settings`:

 This is the `project_settings` node for the "Urtext Documentation" Urtext project.
 In the metadata for this node you can specify a handful of settings for the project.
 (The text content of the node does not matter.)
 ### `title`